What's at stake?

 - Find out your polling location and make a plan to get there during polling hours.

 - Lastly, keep this number on hand: (866) OUR-VOTE.
-If you or someone you know is turned away or has trouble voting when I get to the polls on November 6th, you can submit a complaint here or call the Election Protection Hotline!
+If you or someone you know is turned away or has trouble voting when I get to the polls on November 3, you can submit a complaint online or call the Election Protection Hotline!

 Plan to vote.

 Planning to vote is key to voting successfully!
+Make sure you know if you can vote early and/or by mail and don’t miss the deadlines!
 If you’re voting on election day, be sure to think about your schedule for the day.
 Will you need to vote in the morning?
 After class?
 In the evening after work?
 Will you need a ride to the polls?
 Does your neighbor?
 Plan to research your candidates and make a list of who you want to vote for ahead of time.
 Plan to encourage everyone—your partner, co-workers, newly 18-year-old nieces and nephews—to get registered to vote.
 Plan to make your voice heard!

 Don’t forget to share with your friends!